-Oxygen exists in nature in the form of three stable isotopes: ${}^{16}$ O, ${}^{17}$ O, and ${}^{18}$ O. Their relative natural abundances are 99.76%, 0.04% and 0.20%, respectively.
-Because of the higher abundances and the greater mass difference between ${}^{16}$ O and ${}^{18}$ O, research on oxygen isotope ratios normally concerns ${}^{18}$ O/ ${}^{16}$ O ratios.
+Oxygen exists in nature in the form of three stable isotopes: 16 O, 17 O, and 18 O. Their relative natural abundances are 99.76, 0.04, and 0.20%, respectively.
+Because of the higher abundances and the greater mass difference between 16 O and 18 O, research on oxygen isotope ratios normally concerns 18 O/ 16 O ratios.

 The word isotope (Greek, meaning 'equal places') implies that the various isotopes occupy the same position in the Periodic Table.
-The difference between the atomic masses of the isotopic species for each element consists of a different amount of neutrons in the nucleus, but isotopes have the same number of protons.
+The difference between the atomic masses of the isotopic species for each element consists of a different number of neutrons in the nucleus, but isotopes have the same number of protons.
 The oxygen isotope ${}^{16}{}{8}$ O contains 8 protons and 8 neutrons, giving it an atomic mass of 16.
 The isotope ${}^{18}{}{8}$ O contains 8 protons and 10 neutrons, giving it an atomic mass of 18.

-While the absolute abundances of minor isotopes (such as O) cannot be determined accurately, it is still possible to get quantitative results by comparing the result given for a known external standard with that for the unknown sample.
-These differences in isotope ratios, known as $\delta$ -values, are defined as:
+While the absolute abundances of minor isotopes (such as 18O) cannot be determined accurately, it is still possible to get quantitative results by comparing the result given for a known external standard with that for the unknown sample.
+These differences in isotope ratios, known as δ values, are defined as:

-$$\ddot{a}{sam} = \frac{R{sam} - R{std}}{R{std}} \times 1000$$
+$$\delta{\rm sam} = \frac{R{\rm sam} - R{\rm std}}{R{\rm std}} \times 1000$$

-Here sam is the sample value and std is the standard or reference value.
-These variations in composition are given in delta ( $\delta$ ) notation, and are reported in parts per thousand (per mille, ‰).
-R stands for the heavy/light ratio between the abundances of any two isotopes (e.g. O/O).
-A positive $\delta$ value indicates enrichment in the heavy isotope, relative to the standard, and conversely, depletion is shown by a negative $\delta$ value.
-The standard used today in the analysis of $\delta$ O in water is the Vienna Standard Mean Ocean Water (VSMOW).
+Here, sam is the sample value and std is the standard or reference value.
+These variations in composition are given in delta (δ) notation and are reported in parts per thousand (per mille, ∞).
+R stands for the heavy/light ratio between the abundances of any two isotopes (e.g., 18O/16O).
+A positive δ value indicates enrichment in the heavy isotope, relative to the standard, and conversely, depletion is shown by a negative δ value.
+The standard used today in the analysis of δ 18O in water is the Vienna Standard Mean Ocean Water (VSMOW).

-All isotopes of a given element contain the same number and arrangement of electrons, and so broadly display similarity in their chemical behaviour.
+All isotopes of a given element contain the same number and arrangement of electrons, and so broadly display similarity in their chemical behavior.
 However, the mass differences of different isotopes impose subtle differences in their physicochemical properties.
 The mass differences are particularly important in light elements (low numbers in the Periodic Table).
-Molecules vibrate with a fundamental frequency which depends on the mass of the isotopes from which it is composed.
+Molecules vibrate with a fundamental frequency which depends on the mass of the isotopes from which they are composed.
 The resultant differences in dissociation energy of the light and heavy isotopes imply that bonds formed by light isotopes are weaker than those formed by heavy isotopes.
-Hence, as a rule-of-thumb, molecules comprised of the light isotopes react somewhat more easily than those comprised of the heavy isotopes.
+Hence, as a rule of thumb, molecules comprised of the light isotopes react somewhat more easily than those comprised of the heavy isotopes.

-The partitioning of isotopes between substances with different isotopic compositions is called 'fractionation'.
-The fractionation factor ( $\alpha$ ), which quantifies isotopic fractionation between two substances A and B, is defined as $\alpha = R_A/R_B$ .
-Here, $R_A$ and $R_B$ are the heavy/light ratios between the abundances of any two isotopes (e.g. O/O) in the exchanging chemical compounds A and B, respectively.
-Fractionation mainly results from: (1) isotope exchange reactions; and (2) kinetic effects.
+The partitioning of isotopes between substances with different isotopic compositions is called 'fractionation.'
+The fractionation factor (α) , which quantifies isotopic fractionation between two substances A and B, is defined as $\alpha = R_A/R_B$.
+Here, R_A and R_B are the heavy/light ratios between the abundances of any two isotopes (e.g., 18O/16O) in the exchanging chemical compounds A and B, respectively.
+Fractionation mainly results from: (1) isotope exchange reactions and (2) kinetic effects.
 Isotope exchange reactions concern partitioning of isotopes between phases that are in equilibrium, and are therefore also known as 'equilibrium isotope fractionation' processes.
 Processes of equilibrium fractionation are essentially temperature dependent.
 Kinetic effects cause deviations from the simple equilibrium processes due to different rates of reaction for the various isotopic species (due directly to vibration differences, or indirectly through differences in bonding energies).
 Important kinetic effects are associated with diffusion.